Magento SEO Full Guide: Features, Tips, and Best Practices

 • Complete multi-store support

-Magento 2 SEO Suite from Swissuplabs is an affordable SEO extension that’s filled to the brim with SEO features, such as rich snippets, canonical tags and XML sitemap.
+Magento 2 SEO Suite from Swissuplabs is an affordable SEO extension packed with SEO features, such as rich snippets, canonical tags, and XML sitemap.

 Magento 2 SEO Suite from Swissuplabs features include: